KESHARINANDANPRATAP/JavaMiniProjects/README.md

 # JavaProject
 Image Encryption and Decryption , Sound Recorder , Screenshot using Java libraries
 ########################################################################################
-Image Encryption and Decryption Project
+Image Encryption and Decryption Project           CLASS NAME:-ImageOperation.class
 ----------------------------------------
 1. Creating an instance of "Cipher" object and setting the mode of Encryption (Eg: AES, DES)